ThunderboltCommunicationsCorp/Thunderbolt-Quantum-Navigator/README.md

 Once the program ends support in 2025, it will remain availabe for testing perposes and Legacy of the In-Development UWP version.

-Source code may be given so thaqt forks can be made when it ends support, but it's still to be descided.
+Source code may be given so that forks can be made when it ends support, but it's still to be descided.

 Thank you for being with us this whole time!